Suicide attack: Biblical references

 Illustration of Samson by Gustave Doré.
 (Note: Gustave Doré was the illustrator of the Bible that was handed to the British prison guard in 1947, by an Etzel militant who blew himself up moments later.)

-In Israel, acts of self sacrifice in battle are referred to by quoting Samson's words, from Judges 16:30 (תמות נפשי עם פלשתים, Biblical תָּמוֹת נַפְשִׁי עִם-פְּלִשְׁתִּים).
-The same biblical quote is used in both praise and criticism of this approach to warfare.
-Prior to Israel, this story was used by two of the anti-British pre-state militant groups to refer to premeditated plans.
+In Israel, Samson's words, in Judges 16:30 (תמות נפשי עם פלשתים, Biblical תָּמוֹת נַפְשִׁי עִם-פְּלִשְׁתִּים)., are quoted as a justification for acts of self sacrifice in battle.
+The same biblical quote is cited in both praise and criticism of this approach to warfare.
+Prior to the establishment of the State of Israel, this story was cited by two of the anti-British pre-state militant groups in reference to their premeditated plans.
 One leader claimed that two militants who blew themselves up had not committed suicide, as such, due to allegedly mitigating circumstances.
 Their modern critics claim the situation itself was largely self-inflicted.

 Some within Israel view the Samson in a very negative light.

-People from Christian backgrounds, or within majority-Christian communities, have carried out suicide attacks in Eastern Europe, Lebanon, the United States, New Zealand, and elsewhere (see below), but have not used religious language to explain or justify their actions.
-They have been part of secular movements, or have been isolated incidents that the attacker did not explain at length.
+People from Christian backgrounds, or people who live within majority-Christian communities, have carried out suicide attacks in Eastern Europe, Lebanon, the United States, New Zealand, and elsewhere (see below).
+They have usually not used religious language to explain or justify their actions.
+Most have been members or supporters of secular movements, or they have perpetrated isolated attacks and they did not give lengthy reasons as to why they perpetrated the attacks.

+However, in 1959 in Houston, Texas, Paul Harold Orgeron reportedly mentioned "the will of God" before detonating a suitcase bomb that killed himself and 5 other people at Poe Elementary School.

+Non-Abrahamic religions

+Kuyili – who killed herself in a suicide attack in 1780, see below – is revered as Theepaanchi Amman, meaning "the goddess who jumped into fire", in Muthupatti village near Sivagangai, Tamil Nadu, based on local oral traditions.

+Opferanschlag (sacrifice bombing)

+In German-speaking areas the term "sacrifice bombing" (Opferanschlag) was proposed in 2012 by German scholar Arata Takeda.

+This is different from the German word used by Nazi Germany to refer to self sacrifice attacks.